-Set on the northern shore of Lac Léman (aka Lake Geneva) in French-speaking Switzerland, Lausanne is a city of two halves.
-Uphill is a old town of historic churches and narrow shuttered townhouses, then downhill is a lakefront resort of parks and castle-style hotels.
-Though these days the two halves are connected by the world’s steepest metro line to spare your calves from an onslaught of hill-climbing.
-Lausanne still has a traditional Swiss feel – cheese, chocolate and beautiful mountain scenery are all in plentiful supply.
-But with students making up a third of the population it’s looking to the future too and has more bars and clubs than anywhere else in the country.
-And it’s all only 40 minutes from the airport in Geneva.
-So if you fancy a Swiss escape, here are some of my favourite things to see and do in Lausanne.
+On the northern shore of Lac Léman (aka Lake Geneva) in French-speaking Switzerland, Lausanne is a city of two halves.
+Uphill you’ve got the old town of historic churches and narrow shuttered townhouses, and downhill there’s the lakefront resort of parks and castle-style hotels.
+Lausanne has kept that traditional Swiss feel – with cheese, chocolate and beautiful mountain scenery in plentiful supply – but with students making up a third of the population, it has more bars and clubs than anywhere else in the country too.
+And it’s all only 40 minutes by train from Geneva.
+So if you fancy a Swiss escape, here are my top things to do in Lausanne.

 Go modern in Flon

 Not far from the historic heart of Lausanne, the district of Flon is set firmly in the 21st century.
 The valley of the River Flon in a dip between two of Lausanne’s hills was covered over by warehouses in the 19th century.
 But when they were abandoned in the 1930s, the area ended up as an decaying eyesore with a bad reputation until it was redeveloped in the late 1990s.